Facebook Twitter instagram Youtube

-A good mental health is an integral part of an individual’s overall health and quality of life, yet often remains unspoken about and untreated due to the stigma attached and lack of awareness of mental health awareness.
-Incorporating mental health screening in primary care settings ensures an early diagnosis and treatment, leading to faster recovery and reduced mental health care burdens.
+A good mental health is an integral part of an individual’s overall health and quality of life, yet often remains unspoken about and untreated due to the stigma attached and lack of awareness of mental health issues.
+Incorporating mental health screening in primary care settings ensures early diagnosis and treatment, leading to faster recovery and reduced mental health care burdens.

 Prevalence of Mental Health Disorders in Primary Care Settings